 SALT has an active mirror alignment system with edge sensors which keeps its image quality stable during the night.
-RSS optics are cleaned every 18-24 months; the most recent service was performed in March 2023 (see Sec.
-4.3 for the effects of servicing on the throughput measurements, though we are still waiting for clear weather to check the throughput post the 2023 optics upgrades).
+RSS optics are cleaned every 18-24 months; the most recent service was performed in April 2025 (see Sec.
+4.3 for the effects of servicing on the throughput measurements).

-SALTICAM, RSS, NIRWALS and HRS will be available in the upcoming semester, but with the following restrictions.
+SALTICAM, RSS and HRS will be available in the upcoming semester, but with the following restrictions.
 More details can be found later in the document in relevant sections.

-- A slitmask IFU is available to use with RSS.
-Users intending to use this IFU please read section 7.6.3 and document SMI-200 for the SALT Call for Proposal Phase 1.pdf - NIRWALS is being offered for regular science observations.
-PIs intending to use this instrument can find the latest performance information here: NIRWALS_description_Jun_2024 - Polarimetry Spectropolarimetry is available for point-source, compact object and extended object spectropolarimetry.
-We will further prioritise the available polarimetric mode characterizations by the proposals being submitted for 2024-2.
+- A slitmask IFU is available to use with RSS. - Users intending to use this IFU please read section 7.6.3 and document SMI-200 for the SALT Call for Proposal Phase 1.pdf Users may also be interested in the user handbook which contains crucial specification and information on the data reduction process.
+It can be found here: SMI Handbook - NIRWALS is NOT being offered for regular science observations this semester.
+PIs intending to use this instrument in the future can find the latest performance information here: Image: NIRWALS_description_Jun_2024 - Polarimetry Spectropolarimetry is available for point-source, compact object and extended object spectropolarimetry.
+We will further prioritise the available polarimetric mode characterizations by the proposals being submitted for 2025-2.
 We ask that those interested in any other modes contact salthelp@salt.ac.za with their wishes by the same Phase 1 deadline. - Accuracy of multi-object spectroscopy Rotational field drift is corrected by our dual guide probes.
 The accuracy of MOS acquisition and alignment is ~0.1" and can be routinely done if the PI-supplied reference stars have accurate astrometry.
+See

-See Sec.
-7.6.4 for details. - No non-sidereal tracking. - Restricted detector modes for HRS We continue to restrict the detector setups to a single combination chosen to provide the best scientific results: Single amplifier, low speed readout, 1x1 binning.
-PIs requiring other combinations need to clearly justify their request in the technical section of their Phase I proposal.
+Sec.
+7.6.4 for details.

+- No non-sidereal tracking. - Restricted detector modes for HRS We continue to restrict the detector setups to a single combination chosen to provide the best scientific results: Single amplifier, low speed readout, 1x1 binning.
+Pls requiring other combinations need to clearly justify their request in the technical section of their Phase I proposal.
 See in particular Sec.
 8.6.
-These non-supported mode requests will be reviewed by the SALT Operations team, who will then decide which extra mode(s) they are able to support for the 2024-2 semester.
+These non-supported mode requests will be reviewed by the SALT Operations team, who will then decide which extra mode(s) they are able to support for the 2025-2 semester.
 Please note that supporting a non-default mode (i.e. allowing these observations) does not mean that pipeline products will be made available.
-PIs interested in non-standard modes are encouraged to contact salthelp before the Phase 1 deadline to discuss options. - PIs interested in using any currently unavailable modes are invited to contact salthelp to discuss possibilities, after reading the applicable instrument sections below.
+Pls interested in non-standard modes are encouraged to contact salthelp before the Phase 1 deadline to discuss options. - PIs interested in using any currently unavailable modes are invited to contact salthelp to discuss possibilities, after reading the applicable instrument sections below.